digbmc/germantown-y/docs/metadata-docs.md

 **Creator**: Insert the author of the file here in this format LastName, FirstName.
 Then, use semicolons to separate multiple authors.

 If commas are messing with the formatting, you will need to wait until you upload the CSV file onto the repository (which is a later step).
-There you can replace the semicolons in the uplaoded CSV file with commas.
+There you can replace the semicolons in the uploaded CSV file with commas.
 Then you must add quotation marks to the beginning of the value and end so that the whole value gets read in as one string.

 The input should look something like this:
 >“WHYY photographer, Bob, John, Sugar, Cain”